 139 E Broad St, Cookeville, TN 38501

 This yoga class meets at various locations around town, combining breathing, gymnastics and dance with yoga.
-On Mondays, Wednesdays and Fridays the class meets at Tennessee Tech (in the aerobics center at the Fit) and the class is open for anyone to join, even if you don’t have membership to Tech’s gym.
-You can also find The Bend Class at A Better Me Yoga and Cookeville Jiu Jitsu.
+On Mondays, Wednesdays and Fridays the class meets at Tennessee Tech (in the aerobics center at the Fit) and the class is open for anyone to join, even if you don’t have a membership to Tech’s gym.
+You can also find The Bend Class at A Better Me Yoga and Cookeville Jiu-Jitsu.
 Check their facebook page for a current schedule.
 Private classes are also available.

 Do you have more information on Gyms in Cookeville?
 Leave a comment below or email firstname.lastname@example.org